alondmnt/joplin-plugin-tag-navigator/README.md

     - The new note will contain a [front matter](#front-matter-tags) template with properties for each column.
 - Tables can be customised using the following settings:
     - `Note view: Table view columns`: Set the default number of columns (most common ones) to display in the table view.
-    - `Search: Extract the full notebook path`: Enable this to display the notebook path in the table view, and to allow [filtering results](#filtering-results) by this path.
+    - `Search: Extract the full notebook path`: Enable this to display the notebook path in the table view and in [result card](#result-cards) footers, and to allow [filtering results](#filtering-results) by this path.
     - `Note view: Note view: Tag case in table view`: Set to "Title Case" / "lowercase".
 - Table views, like any other type of note view, can be updated periodically using the settings: `Note view: Periodic update of tag search view in notes` and `Database / Note view: Update after sync`.
 - Tables can be customised per note using with table-specific options.
 See the [saved queries](#saved-queries) section for complete specifications and examples.